ToroCraft/Minecoprocessors/README.md

 ## Flags

 * `Z` Zero Flag, set when the previous instruction yields a zero value
-* `C` Carry Flag, set when the precious instruction yields a value too large for the register
+* `C` Carry Flag, set when the previous instruction yields a value too large for the register
 * `F` Fault Flag, set when processor has a fault condition (e.g. divide by zero)
 * `S` Sleep Flag, set when the processor is in sleep mode